Ed-Fi-Alliance-OSS/Data-Management-Service/docs/DOCKER.md

 LOG_LEVEL=<serilog log level i.e. Information>
 OAUTH_TOKEN_ENDPOINT=<Authentication service url>
 BYPASS_STRING_COERCION=<Boolean whether to bypass coercion of boolean and numeric values represented as strings to their natural type.
 Eg. "true" = true>
+DATABASE_ISOLATION_LEVEL=<The System.Data.IsolationLevel to use for transaction locking.
+Eg. RepeatableRead>
 ```

 For example, you might have a `.env` file like the following: